-INVESTIGATOR OF REC PHONE: [insert number

-SIGNATURE PAGE

-Samples Stored for Future Testing

-Blood:

-My initials indicate that t any left over blood samples m nay be stored for future

-testing after study-relat ted testing has been completed.

-I do not agree to allow left over blood samples to be sa aved for long-term storage

-and future testing after study-related testing has been of completed.

-I agree to allow genetic c (DNA) testing of my blood du ring the study and after the study-related

-testing has been compl eted.

-genetic (DNA) testing of my bit lood.

-Urine

-ay be stored for future testing after

-study-related testing ha

-left over urine samples to be sa

-future testing after stud ly-related testing has been comp oleted.

-d to you, and you understand the e sign your name or make your mark below.

-Participant Name (print) Participant Signature Date

-Study Staff Conducting Consent Discussion (print) Study Staff Signature Date
+INVESTIGATOR OF I RECORD: [insert name] PHONE: [insert nur SIGNATURE PAGE Samples Stored for Futi ire Testing Blood: My initials indicate that any left over blood samples ma ay be stored for future testing after study-r elated testing has been completed. ow left over blood samples to be say ved for long-term storage and future testing a fter study-related testing has been co ompleted.
+I agree to allow ger etic (DNA) testing of my blood for future testing.
+I do not agree to all ow genetic (DNA) testing of my blo ood.
+Urine My initials indicate that any left over urine samples ma y be stored for future testing after study-related testing has been completed.
+I do not agree to all ow left over urine samples to be sav ved for long term storage and future testing after study-related testing has been compl leted.
+If you have read this conser t form, or had it read and explained to you, and you understand the information, and you volun tarily agree to join the study, please sign your name or make your mark belo ЭW D ( ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' B .: Participant Name (print) Participant Signature Date Study Staff Conducting Study Staff Signature Date Consent Discussion (print)